 That I don’t know, I don’t know about the tour, but they want to go.

-I do remember that you’ve said how you disliked albums which they did in the 90’s, like PURE INSTINCT, but do you have any opinion about albums they put out later on?
+I remember that you’ve said how you disliked albums they did in the ’90s, like PURE INSTINCT, but do you have any opinion about albums they put out later on?

-Well, I think, you know, from UNBREAKABLE they went to the right direction.
-The last one STING IN THE TAIL was a great album, and I told that to Matthias.
-You know, he has a guitar shop in Munich and we met socially also a few times and I said “Look, you have to go back to the direction what made the former Scorpions great melodic hard rock.
-You’ve got to defense that and you will have a successful album” I don’t know if they listened to me because I said that.
+Well, I think, you know, from UNBREAKABLE, they went in the right direction.
+The last one, STING IN THE TAIL, was a great album, and I told that to Matthias.
+You know, he has a guitar shop in Munich, and we met socially also a few times, and I said, “Look, you have to go back to the direction that made the former Scorpions great melodic hard rock.
+You’ve got to defense that, and you will have a successful album” I don’t know if they listened to me because I said that.
 But the last album proves my point.
-And I phoned them up again and I said “Yeah, finally you are on right track now again” And it’s a good album, and you can see it on the fans reactions.
-People came to the show, because it was a good album but also because they told fans that it was going to be their last run.
-That is something I would have not done if I would have been in the band.
-I would have been totally against them because I know a lot of people did that, but I think, that you should be honest with your fans.
-Especially our fans, there are fans who have followed us over thirty years long.
-You know, you can tell them “Look we are out now, and then we want to stop” and then you stop.
+And I phoned them up again, and I said, “Yeah, finally you are on the right track now again” And it’s a good album, and you can see it on the fan’s reactions.
+People came to the show because it was a good album but also because they told fans that it was going to be their last run.
+That is something I would not have done if I would have been in the band.
+I would have been totally against them because I know a lot of people did that, but I think that you should be honest with your fans.
+Especially our fans, some fans have followed us for over thirty years long.
+You know, you can tell them, “Look, we are out now, and then we want to stop,” and then you stop.
 They don’t have a money problem, so?

-I phoned Rudolph and I said “Why did you do this?”
-I said, you know, “Can’t you hear anymore?” ..and he says to me “You are just jealous because you are not in the band anymore.”
+I phoned Rudolph, and I said, “Why did you do this?”
+I said, you know, “Can’t you hear any more?” ..and he says to me, “You are just jealous because you are not in the band anymore.”
 “Okay.”
 I said, “Wait, what will happen with this album.”
-I said, “The fans are not stupid and they are not deaf.”
-But now they are back on track and wish them all the best!
+I said, “The fans are not stupid, and they are not deaf.”
+But now they are back on track, and I wish them all the best!

 That album was horrible, yeah.

-The set list on this current TEMPLE OF ROCK LOVEDRIVE REUNION tour is a great mix of LOVEDRIVE and Michael Schenker Group and UFO.
-Somebody mentioned in a way that this is the tour which never happened back in the day.
-So after Michael played on the LOVEDRIVE album did you have plans to make a full tour with him back then?
+The setlist on this current TEMPLE OF ROCK LOVEDRIVE REUNION tour is a great mix of LOVEDRIVE and Michael Schenker Group and UFO.
+Somebody mentioned in a way that this is the tour that never happened back in the day.
+So after Michael played on the LOVEDRIVE album, did you plan to make a full tour with him back then?

 Yeah, of course.
 We even had plans to have him in the band permanently then, as you know.
 And he played on the album.
-He played great stuff as you know, “Coast To Coast” and “Lovedrive.”
+He played great stuff, as you know, “Coast To Coast” and “Lovedrive.”
 He plays on my song, “Another Piece of Meat.”
-So, he played all those really killer songs and “Holiday” he played as well.
-So, I think you know, it would have been nice to have him in the band.
-But then he just decided “No, I’m not going to go back to you.
+So, he played all those really killer songs, and “Holiday” he played as well.
+So, I think you know, and it would have been nice to have him in the band.
+But then he just decided, “No, I’m not going to go back to you.
 I’m going to make my own band, MSG.”
-Which he did and we had Matthias coming in and out of the band, so after the third time when Michael left and Matthias came back.
-Matthias then said “Look, this is the last time when he’s coming to take my place.
+Which he did, and we had Matthias coming in and out of the band, so after the third time when Michael left, and Matthias came back.
+Matthias then said, “Look, this is the last time when he’s coming to take my place.
 You have to make up your mind and choose.
 It’s either me or him” So, then I said, “I know Rudolf, he’s your brother, but we can’t go on like this.
-One day he comes to the show, the next day you he’s not” that was old Michael.
+One day he comes to the show, the next day, he’s not” that was old Michael.
 You know?
 So, then we talked to him.
-I remember the conversation and we said to Michael “Make up your mind.”
+I remember the conversation, and we said to Michael, “Make up your mind.”
 He said, “Well, boys.
 I want to go on and do my own things.
 I want to do MSG.”
-And we said “Okay, fine.
+And we said, “Okay, fine.
 At least now we know.”
-And then it was the best thing anyway to get Matthias, because he was a total team player.
-Integrated into the band and we had one direction.
+And then it was the best thing anyway to get Matthias because he was a total team player.
+Integrated into the band, and we had one direction.
 Which made the band, as you know, very successful?

 In my opinion, Uli is maybe too much of an artistic person to stay in any band permanently?

-He’s a good artist, he’s a real artist, but fantastic player, you know.
-In fact we do some shows with him in South America in June.
+He’s a good artist, he’s a real artist, but a fantastic player, you know.
+In fact, we do some shows with him in South America in June.
 The first show is on the 13th of June in Monterrey.
-Then we have 14th of June in Mexico City then we do have a show in Chile and then three shows in Brazil.
-Those shows will be a part of the LOVEDRIVE REUNION -tour, that’s how it was announced there.
+Then we have the 14th of June in Mexico City, then we do have a show in Chile and then three shows in Brazil.
+Those shows will be a part of the LOVEDRIVE REUNION -tour; that’s how it was announced there.
 Yeah, but Uli comes on stage with us.
-We are going to play something three songs with him, and one will be “We’ll Burn the Sky”.
+We are going to play three songs with him, and one will be “We’ll Burn the Sky.”

 THE FUTURE AND TOURING

-Like you said earlier, this line up is going to tour again once the new album is out.
-I was just thinking if you have plans to expand the set list, I mean, there are lot of great material in Scorpions back catalogue?
+Like you said earlier, this lineup is going to tour again once the new album is out.
+I just thought if you have plans to expand the setlist, I mean, there is a lot of great material in Scorpions back catalog?

-Well, when we play a show we always do “Rock You Like a Hurricane” and “Blackout” of course.
-And maybe on next time when you come around we will play you some other of my stuff, maybe we will do…. maybe we will do “Passion Rules the Game” for example?
+Well, when we play a show, we always do “Rock You Like a Hurricane” and “Blackout,” of course.
+And maybe next time when you come around, we will play you some other of my stuff, maybe we will do…. maybe we will do “Passion Rules the Game,” for example?

-That would be great, but how does Michael like playing Scorpions songs which he didn’t originally play on?
-I mean, I interviewed Michael a couple of years ago and then he said that the reason he didn’t want to join Scorpions or Ozzy’s band or Aerosmith was that he didn’t want to play other peoples songs?
+That would be great, but how does Michael like playing Scorpions songs he didn’t originally play on?
+I mean, I interviewed Michael a couple of years ago, and then he said that the reason he didn’t want to join Scorpions or Ozzy’s band or Aerosmith was that he didn’t want to play other people’s songs?

-Yeah, but it’s great that he accepting that thing now in a way.
-Well, he likes to play the Scorpions songs he played on and he doesn’t really want to play on songs, you know, he has not played on.
-As you know, when we play “Rock You Like a Hurricane” Wayne (Findley) does the solo and when we play “Blackout” Wayne does the solo.
-So, basically I think, he’s quite happy with this mixture.
-When we play MSG, Scorpions and UFO songs, we play the greatest hits from our life.
+Yeah, but it’s great that he is accepting that thing now in a way.
+Well, he likes to play the Scorpions songs he played on, and he doesn’t really want to play on songs, you know, he has not played on.
+As you know, when we play “Rock You Like a Hurricane,” Wayne (Findley) does the solo, and when we play “Blackout,” Wayne does the solo.
+So, basically, I think he’s quite happy with this mixture.
+When we play MSG, Scorpions, and UFO songs, we play the greatest hits from our life.
 The classics, you know.
 Now, for him, this is history.
-I mean, the thing is, he plays all the songs he played on LOVEDRIVE so we play them.
-And because I wrote the lyrics on “Rock You Like a Hurricane” and “Blackout”, it was obvious that we had to play those songs too.
-I haven’t got him yet to play “Passion Rules the Game” but wait and see!
+I mean, the thing is, he plays all the songs he played on LOVEDRIVE, so we play them.
+And because I wrote the lyrics on “Rock You Like a Hurricane” and “Blackout,” it was obvious that we had to play those songs too.
+I haven’t got him yet to play “Passion Rules the Game,” but wait and see!
 “Laughs”

 You told us about the upcoming South American dates, but do you already have other things confirmed for the future?

 In fact, I have been asked yesterday by Michael’s management if I have time in March to go over into Japan, probably four or five concerts again.
 Remember the last time when we went to Japan.
-Michael Voss, he was the singer and Elliot “Dean” Rubinson was the bass player.
-We had four sold out shows.
-We played in Osaka, Nagoya, and two nights in Sun Plaza hall in Tokyo where we only sold out one night with The Scorpions as you know.
+Michael Voss was the singer, and Elliot “Dean” Rubinson was the bass player.
+We had four sold-out shows.
+We played in Osaka, Nagoya, and two nights in Sun Plaza Hall in Tokyo, where we only sold out one night with The Scorpions, as you know.
 And the fans really went completely crazy.
 The show was very similar we are doing now.
-We played nearly the same set, a mixture of MSG songs, UFO songs and the Scorpion’s songs and the reaction was really fantastic, you know.
+We played nearly the same set, a mixture of MSG songs, UFO songs, and the Scorpion’s songs, and the reaction was really fantastic, you know.

-Like you just mentioned, the previous Japan tour with Michael, sometimes it’s confusing when he’s having so many different line-ups, I mean, like when he recently toured in U.S he had entirely different band then.
-Is that just a financial issue and do you see that there’s a chance that things might change in the future?
+Like you just mentioned, the previous Japan tour with Michael, sometimes it’s confusing when he has so many different line-ups; I mean, like when he recently toured in the U.S, he had an entirely different band then.
+Is that just a financial issue, and do you see that there’s a chance that things might change in the future?

-It is about money, because when he tours in U.S., he uses a U.S. band and that’s simply because of all the cost for visas and flying everybody back and forward.
-But now, since we have such a fantastic reaction in Europe, the promoters in U.S are now thinking about to book Michael with this line up, because they know that we… Francis and I, we bring in all the Scorpions fans to the shows.
-And as you now can see in Finland, in England, we recently had a tour in England it was completely sold out and that’s because half of the audience was Scorpions fans.
-And if he plays alone then he misses that other half.
+It is about money because when he tours in the U.S., he uses a U.S. band, and that’s simply because of all the costs for visas and flying everybody back and forward.
+But now, since we have such a fantastic reaction in Europe, the promoters in the U.S are thinking about booking Michael with this lineup because they know that we… Francis and I, we bring in all the Scorpions fans to the shows.
+And as you now can see in Finland, in England, we recently had a tour in England.
+It was completely sold out, and that’s because half of the audience was Scorpions fans.
+And if he plays alone, then he misses that other half.

-So you do see that this is now THE BAND because you’ve been touring together more than one year already, and like you said, there’s a good demand for this line up?
+So you do see that this is now THE BAND because you’ve been touring together more than one year already, and as you said, there’s a good demand for this lineup?

-Exactly, this is the band and everybody tells him “Stick to this band, because this band is the band.
+Exactly, this is the band, and everybody tells him, “Stick to this band because this band is the band.
 This band will bring you the most people.”
-And he knows it and he sees it every night… and the promoters know it and every time he gets a booking requests the promoters say “We want that certain line-up”.
+And he knows it, and he sees it every night… and the promoters know it, and every time he gets a booking request, the promoters say, “We want that certain line-up.”